Starrcade

 Starrcade was a recurring professional wrestling event, originally broadcast via closed-circuit television and eventually broadcast via pay-per-view.
 It was originally held from 1983 to 2000, first by the National Wrestling Alliance (NWA) from 1983 to 1990, with the 1983–1987 events specifically held by Jim Crockett Promotions (JCP) under the NWA, and then held by World Championship Wrestling (WCW) from 1988 to 2000.

-Starrcade was regarded by the NWA and WCW as their flagship event of the year, much in the same vein that its rival, the World Wrestling Federation (WWF), regarded WrestleMania.
+Starrcade was regarded by the NWA and WCW as their flagship event of the year, much in the same vein that its rival, the World Wrestling Federation (WWF), regarded WrestleMania, which began two years after the first Starrcade.
 As a result, the buildup to each Starrcade featured the largest feuds of the promotion.
 In 2001, the WWF acquired WCW, and the WWF was renamed to World Wrestling Entertainment (WWE) in 2002.

 WWE revived the event in 2017 as a house show with portions of the events in 2018 and 2019 airing as WWE Network specials.
 Due to the COVID-19 pandemic, an event was not held in 2020 and no further events were scheduled.